PhoenixGreen/Decred-Magazine/shared-articles/what does dcdd do.md

-Blockchain technology is hyped as being the most important innovation of the century.
-And as such, I think it’s necessary that we delve into the components that make this revolutionary tech possible.
+Blockchain technology is perhaps one of the most important innovations of the century.
+It's a complex fusion of tools and protocols like networking, cryptography, privacy, security, ownership, trustless communication, governance, etc. A true blockchain is permissionless, which means anyone can use the blockchain without asking permission.
+However, people who use blockchains are inherently agreeing to the rules that the blockchain runs on.
+Those rules are (hopefully) established by consensus.
+Each of those consensus rules actually have to be implemented into software, which is what enforces the rules.
+As such, it's important to delve into the software that's enabling and enforcing the rules on a blockchain for everyone's benefit.

 Ultimately, blockchain is a network, pretty much like any other network.
 Where one computer is connected to another, and then in turn, each computer added is connected to all others (or as many as possible).